 The following are stories of real clients served by Catholic Social Services.
-Each person’s need has been vetted by our staff, who meet with clients individually.
-(To protect their privacy, we have changed their names).
+Each person’s need has been vetted by our staff, who meet with clients individually (to protect their privacy, we have changed their names).
 Many of our clients have emergency needs, and so we have tried to help right away, “borrowing” on the generosity of our community of donors.
 We explain to clients that our funds largely come from donations, and we ask them to write a thank-you note to those who help.
-When you “Lift a Burden”, we will mail their note to you or through the email that you provided.
+When you “Lift a Burden”, we will forward their note to you.
 Thank you so much for any help you can give.

-Barbara has a job, but after her hours were cut down, she has difficulty in keeping up with her bills.
+“Barbara” has a job, but after her hours were cut down, she has had difficulty keeping up with her bills.
 With her current situation, living with her mother was her only option.
 She is now trying to save to get a new place for herself and for her three kids.
 At the same time, she has a Power bill due for $279.
-She can pay $200 toward her bill, and needs $79 to be up to date.
+She can pay $200 toward the bill, and needs $79 to be up to date.
 If you can help Barbara with the $79, please click below.

 “Sara” has an eleven-year-old daughter who has medical issues.
 Sometimes she would miss a day or two at the call center where she works to take care of her daughter.
 Recently, she had to miss two weeks without pay when her daughter was rushed to the emergency room for complications.
 She has a water bill due for $110, if you can help with this burden, please click below.